 VI.
 Explaining the Depression-Gap in Behaviors Involving Risk

-We turn now to a mediation analysis that allows us to assess empirically how useful the mechanisms discussed above actually are in understanding the depressiongap in risk-taking behavior.
+We turn now to a mediation analysis which allows us to empirically assess how useful the mechanisms discussed above actually are in understanding the depression-gap in risk-taking behavior.

 A. SOEP Measures of Potential Mechanisms